arg-tech/delab/README.md

 ## Introduction

 This is the gitlab repository for the DeLab prototype.
 The main idea is to provide a container microservice infrastructure demonstrating the DeLab bot.
-This includes modules of
+This includes modules for

 1. ML inference: use pre-trained model
     a. generate features for prediction (currently sentiment, justification, cosine similarity)
-    b. get ml based prediction for (user) interventions
+    b. get ml based prediction for (user) interventions -> inference based on pre-trained model
-2. LLM inference: use large language model to generate the (textual) intervention
+2. LLM text generation: use large language model to generate the (textual) intervention

 ## Installation

 Before building and running the frameworks, the models folder need to be provided.
-The models-folder is then hosted to the respective analytics and llm container.
+The models folder is then hosted to the respective analytics and llm container.
 If you decide to use different models than the default models, you need to adjust the model filename and paths in the environment file (.env).
 Currently, the default models are:

 1. udpipe
 	- [english-ewt-ud-2.5-191206.udpipe](https://github.com/jwijffels/udpipe.models.ud.2.5/blob/master/inst/udpipe-ud-2.5-191206/english-ewt-ud-2.5-191206.udpipe)